 (e) make the premises available for inspection by a person appointed by the Board.

+[Regulation 34 amended in Gazette 20 Mar 2007 p.
+1019.]

 35. Consideration of applications

-The Board shall consider each application and may by resolution grant to the veterinary surgeon for the time being having the management of the premises a certificate of registration in the form of Form No. 12, issue a temporary permit or refuse the application.
+The Board shall consider each application under regulation 34 and may by resolution grant to the veterinary surgeon for the time being having the management of the premises a certificate of registration in the form of Form 2 or refuse the application.

+[Regulation 35 amended in Gazette 20 Mar 2007 p.
+1019.]

 36. Unsuitable premises not to be registered

 The Board shall not register veterinary premises unless the Board is satisfied that those premises are suitable for the purpose for which they are proposed to be used.

-37. Approval of use of a name for premises
+37. Renewal of registration of veterinary clinic or hospital

-Upon application in writing the Board may approve the use of a name for veterinary premises, and a person shall not use a name in connection with such premises unless it has been so approved.
+An application to renew the registration of a veterinary clinic or hospital is to be —

+(a) made in the form of Form 3; and

+(b) accompanied by such evidence with respect to the application as the Board may require.

+[Regulation 37 inserted in Gazette 20 Mar 2007 p.
+1020.]

-38. Duration of registration of premises
+38. Transfer of management of veterinary clinic or hospital

-Registration of premises shall be for a period of one year from the date of approval of registration but the Board may grant temporary registration of premises in the form of Form No. 13 for a period not exceeding three (3) months while premises are being altered to the standard required for registration.
+An application to transfer the management of a veterinary clinic or hospital to another registered veterinary surgeon is to be —

+(a) made in the form of Form 4; and

+(b) accompanied by such evidence with respect to the application as the Board may require.

-[Regulation 38 amended in Gazette 24 Dec 1993 p.
-6797; 7 Dec 2001 p.
-6182.]
+[Regulation 38 inserted in Gazette 20 Mar 2007 p.
+1020.]

-39. Transfer and renewal of registration of premises

-Transfer and renewal of registration of premises may be effected by the holder of a certificate of registration applying to the Board in the form of Form No. 14 and on payment of the appropriate fee set out in regulation 80 and upon the issue of a new certificate by the Board.
+[39.
+Repealed in Gazette 20 Mar 2007 p.
+1020.]

 40. Register of veterinary premises

 Details of all certificates of registration, temporary permits, transfers and renewals shall be entered in the Register of Veterinary Premises.